amankoli09/Nocturn/README.md

 ## What This Does

 Nocturn is a private negotiation protocol built on the Midnight blockchain.
-It enables two parties to cryptographically prove whether a buyer's maximum price and a seller's minimum price overlap — **without revealing either number** to the chain, the platform, or each other.
+It enables two parties to cryptographically prove whether a buyer's maximum price and a seller's minimum price overlap— **without revealing either number** to the chain, the platform, or each other.

 A buyer enters their ceiling price.
 A seller enters their floor price.
 The Compact ZK circuit proves `buyerMax >= sellerMin` without disclosing either value.
 The ledger only records the boolean outcome (Matched / Failed) and — only if Matched — the agreed settlement price.